mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 tunneling our properties through the `SearchLayout`.
 We now map the `Search` properties to owned components once rather than twice.
-We've also identified an implicit responsibility (configuration) that was shared between two components and isolated it inside of `Search`.
+We've also identified an implicit responsibility (configuration) that was shared between two components and is now confined to `Search`.

 However, if we look at the `Search` component before and after this refactoring we notice that it's more complicated.
 Although `SearchLayout` is